 Lorna studied Law at Oxford University.
-She started her training contract in February 2013 after completing the LPC, and qualified into our Competition group in February 2015 and joined the partnership in May 2023
+She started her training contract in February 2013 after completing the LPC, qualified into our Competition group in February 2015 and joined the partnership in May 2023

 Applying for the firm